-Self-esteem refers to the beliefs we hold about ourselves, how we might describe ourselves and our abilities and how we see ourselves in the future.
-People with a healthy self-esteem will generally speaking, hold themselves with positive regard and manage difficult situations with the view of our self relatively intact.
+Self-esteem refers to the beliefs we hold about ourselves, how we describe ourselves and how we see ourselves in the future.
+People with a healthy self-esteem, will generally speaking, hold themselves with positive regard.
+They can manage difficult situations effectively and assertively.
 On the other hand, people with low self-esteem will have negative beliefs about themselves, focus on their weaknesses and have low confidence in their abilities.

-Our self-esteem develops throughout childhood into adulthood and is influenced by our upbringing, things we are told about ourselves and our achievements, stressful life events (e.g experiences at school), our own personalities and our relationships to others.
+Our self-esteem develops throughout childhood into adulthood.
+It is influenced by our upbringing, things we are told about ourselves and our achievements, stressful life events (e.g experiences at school), our personality and our relationships to others.

 Do I have low self-esteem?